 Annually around the second week of August

-If you love sardines Portimão’s Sardine Festival on the Algarve may be your nirvana.
+If you love sardines, Portimão’s Sardine Festival on the Algarve may be your nirvana for food festival in Europe in 2020.
 Here you’ll find countless sardines charcoal-grilled and dusted with sea salt with sides of potatoes, perfect to down with a cool, crisp vinho verde.
 While competitive eaters can enter the festival’s sardine-eating contest, everyone can enjoy the music when the festivities morph into a music concert at 10 pm.

 O Grove : Seafood Festival (Fiesta de Marisco)